ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 Calico provides a highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the internet.
 It can be deployed without encapsulation or overlays to provide high performance, high scale data center networking.
 Calico provides fine-grained, intent-based Network security policy for Kubernetes pods via its distributed firewall.
 Calico can also run in policy enforcement mode along with other networking solutions such as Flannel, also known as canal, or native GCE networking.

-## IKS Networking
+## IBM Cloud Kubernetes Service Networking

-By default, IKS sets up the cluster with access to a public VLAN and a private VLAN with the following.
+By default, {{site.data.keyword.containerlong_notm}} sets up the cluster with access to a public VLAN and a private VLAN with the following.
 - A public IP address for each worker node, which gives worker nodes a public network interface.
 By default:
   -	All outbound network traffic is allowed for all worker nodes.
   -	Inbound network traffic is blocked except for a few ports.
 These ports are opened so that IBM can monitor network traffic and automatically install security updates for the Kubernetes master.